 Attachment 1: flow diagram

-Finally, please create a flow diagram (single-side of A4), as a separate .PDF file, for submission with your application form.
+In order to submit a Stage 1 application to the programme you must upload a diagram (single-side of A4), as a separate .PDF file, for submission with your application form.

 If proposing an RCT, we advise you refer to the CONSORT statement and website for guidance.
+If the commissioning brief requests a pilot or feasibility trial please refer to the consort extension for pilot and feasibility trials.
 Alternatively, you may find the EQUATOR Network website useful.

 Attachment 2: references